Beginning of Year Letter to Parents 2023-2024

 HOMEWORK ✏️ 💻

 Homework will be assigned every night in Google Classroom.
 It is a very important part of your child’s education as it reinforces activities/concepts learned in class and provides extra practice in specific areas.
 Please take time to supervise your child when he/she is completing homework, however, refrain from giving him/her the “answers” as this might interfere with the learning process.
 If your child is experiencing difficulty with an assignment, have him/her explain the directions to you.
 Ask your child to tell you what we discussed in class.
 Complete two or three problems/questions together and then encourage him/her to work independently.
 Use the extra practice worksheets on the classroom website parksroom.net to provide your child with additional help.
 Please inform me if your child is consistently experiencing problems with homework.

 Homework is expected to be uploaded the very next day unless otherwise noted on the assignment sheets or in Google Classroom, however, no work will be marked late.
 You will see “late assignment” in Google Classroom if work is turned in after the due date…however, I will not take off any points.
 Nevertheless, try not to get into the habit of being inconsistent with assignments.
 I do not want your scholar to fall behind and start missing work.
 I will notify you if your child is consistently missing many assignments.

 Lessons and homework will be posted in Google Classroom.
 Please check daily so you can stay abreast of your scholar's homework and lessons for the week.
 You will receive regular communication and reminders from me by email and in the Stream in Google Classroom.
-You will always know what the lessons are, what your scholar needs to study, dates for assignments, assessments, Weekly IXL Skills, etc. Please be sure your email is up to date in Aspen because I will email through Aspen.
+You will always know what the lessons are, what your scholar needs to study, dates for assignments, assessments, Weekly IXL Skills, etc. Please be sure your email is up to date in Aspen because I will email parents as a group through Aspen.
 Remember to also check the Google Classroom Stream regularly.

 READING/LANGUAGE ARTS 📚